 How you can take action and prevent adverse reactions to common household items

-While the study does not address the impact of these pollutants in the U.S., Americans face similar problems with air pollution, and as a result likely have similar outcomes.
+While the study does not address the impact of these pollutants in Australia we do face similar problems with air pollution, and as a result likely have similar outcomes.

 The study shows that in addition to outdoor pollutants such as vehicle emissions, indoor pollutants can also be hazardous.
-This includes pollutants common in homes and buildings, like volatile organic compounds (VOCs) from household cleaning products and air fresheners, carbon dioxide from faulty boilers or heaters, mold, pet dander, formaldehyde, dust mite, pollen, cockroach allergen, bacteria, legionella, etc….
+This includes pollutants common in homes and buildings, like volatile organic compounds (VOCs) from household cleaning products and air fresheners, carbon dioxide from faulty boilers or heaters, mould, pet hair, formaldehyde, dust mite, pollen, cockroach allergen, bacteria, legionella, etc….

-“ Biological pollutants can harbor in multiple locations within ones building without visual evidence,” said Alan Wozniak, CIAQP, CIEC, CAB, President and CEO of Pure Air Control Services, a professional indoor environmental quality firm located in Clearwater, Fla.
-“Common hiding or breeding grounds for these pollutants include air handling systems – in the coils, drain pans and blower assemblies, ductwork,fiberglass insulation, carpeting, interstitial walls, refrigerator pans, crawlspaces, humidifiers, dehumidifiers, and bathroom shower pans.”
+“ Biological pollutants can harbour in multiple locations within ones building without visual evidence,” said Alan Wozniak, CIAQP, CIEC, CAB, President and CEO of Pure Air Control Services, a professional indoor environmental quality firm located in Clearwater, Fla.
+“Common hiding or breeding grounds for these pollutants include air handling systems – in the coils, drain pans and blower assemblies, ductwork, fibreglass insulation, carpeting, interstitial walls, refrigerator pans, crawlspaces, humidifiers, dehumidifiers, and bathroom shower pans.”

 According to the UK study, indoor air pollutants caused or contributed to 99,000 deaths in Europe in 2012 alone.
 The problem for many is that they don’t know that they are breathing in these toxic chemicals.